ps-pat/Moonshine.jl/docs/src/quickstart.md

 ```

 !!! note "Julia👶: Macros"
-    Julia has a very rich macro system, similar to Common Lisp's one.
-Macros can
+    Julia has a very rich macro system, similar to Common Lisp's.
+Macros can be
-    be told apart from functions by the '@' prefix in their name.
-If you are
+    told appart from from functions by the '@' prefix in their names.
+If you
-    not familiar with Lisp, just keep in mind that their arguments do not need
+    are not familiar with Lisp, just keep in mind that their arguments do not need
     to be valid Julia expressions.

     [Official documentation on macros](https://docs.julialang.org/en/v1/manual/metaprogramming/#man-macros)

 !!! note "Julia👶: begin...end"
     Denote a block of code.
-Used above since the method of the
+It was used above because the method of the
     [`Base.@time`](@extref) macro we are interested in only accepts a single
     argument.

     See [`begin`](@extref) in the official documentation.

 A couple of things to unpack here.
 First, notice the usage of the `@time` macro.
-In addition to total execution time, it also informs us about the number
+In addition to the total execution time, it also informs us about the number
-of memory allocation performed, the total memory usage (which is greater than
+of memory allocations performed, the total memory usage (which is greater than
-the *peak* memory usage) and the percentage of execution time dedicated to
+the peak memory usage), and the percentage of execution time dedicated to
 garbage collection.
 The next couple of lines are similar to the ones
 displayed for trees and tell us about the number of haplotypes ("leaves") and
 markers associated with `arg`.
 We can easily plot the distribution of